NSLS-II-BMM/BeamlineManual/xafs.rst

 #.
 Verifies the content of the INI file with a user prompt

 #.
-Makes an entry in the experimental log indicating the INI contents
+Makes an entry in the :numref:`experimental log (Section %s)
-   and the current motor positions of all the important motors
+   <logfile>` indicating the INI contents and the current motor
+   positions of all the important motors

 #.
 Takes :numref:`snapshots (Section %s) <snap>` of the XAS webcam and
    the analog camera near the sample